Opioids, a type of prescription pain medication, can trigger a specific type of constipation known as opioid-induced constipation (OIC).

 Fiber has a laxative effect because it increases water absorption in the colon.
 This forms bulkier stools and helps stools pass easier.
 Bulk-forming fiber supplements include psyllium (Metamucil) and methylcellulose (Citrucel).

 Consult a doctor or pharmacist before taking aloe vera.
-The herb may decrease the effectiveness of certain medications, such as cholesterol-lowering drugs, anti-inflammatories, and hormonal drugs.
+The herb may decrease the effectiveness of certain medications, such as:

 Senna is a yellow flowering plant.
-Its leaves have a laxative effect, which can help naturally relieve OIC.
-A study of 22 people with OIC post-surgery found that senna improved constipation when taken daily for six days.
+Its leaves have a laxative effect that can help naturally relieve OIC.
+A small

 Senna should be taken on a short-term basis.
 Long-term use can cause diarrhea and trigger an electrolyte imbalance.
-This herb may also increase the risk of bleeding when taken with certain medications.
-These medications include:
+This herb may also increase the risk of bleeding when taken with warfarin (Coumadin), a blood thinner.

 A few home remedies may also improve OIC or help you manage discomfort.
 Try these along with medications or natural remedies:

 1. Increase physical activity.
-Exercise and physical activity stimulates contractions in the intestinal tract and promotes bowel activity.
+Exercise and physical activity stimulate contractions in the intestinal tract and promote bowel activity.
 Aim for 30 minutes of exercise most days of the week.
 Talk with your doctor before starting a new exercise routine.

 2. Drink plenty of fluid.
 Dehydration makes it difficult to have a bowel movement.
 Drink 8-10 glasses of fluid per day.
-Stick to water, tea, juices, or decaf coffee.
+Stick to:

 3. Eat more fiber.
 Increase fiber intake naturally to normalize bowel activity.
 Add fruits, vegetables, and whole grains to your diet.
 Excellent sources of fiber include:

-Too much fiber can cause diarrhea and abdominal cramping, so slowly increase your intake.
+Too much fiber can cause diarrhea and abdominal cramping.
+Slowly increase your intake.

 5. Eliminate trigger foods from your diet.
 Fatty and processed foods are difficult to digest and may make OIC worse.
 Limit your intake of trigger foods, such as fast foods and junk foods.

 Although opioids can reduce your pain, there’s the risk of constipation while taking these medications.
-If lifestyle changes, home remedies, and OTC medicines don’t provide the desired results, talk to your doctor about prescriptions to help regulate bowel activity.
+If lifestyle changes, home remedies, and OTC medications don’t provide the desired results, talk to your doctor about prescriptions to help regulate your bowel activity.